How to be an Ozark Tourist

 - Eureka Springs: founded on the supposed healing power of its natural springs, a historic tourist destination with art, shopping, spas, jazz, haunted hotels, cottages, under-ground tours, art, and good food

-- Crystal Bridges, American Art Museum, Bentonville, Ark: free General Admission to this amazing art museum, thanks to Wal-Mart and the Walton family and foundation support.
+- Crystal Bridges, American Art Museum, Bentonville, AR: free General Admission to this amazing art museum, thanks to Walmart and the Walton family and foundation support.
 Visit their website for times and details.

 - Level Two Steakhouse at Hilton Conference Center, a premier restaurant in Branson for gourmet diners